ACC-HelloWorld/4-hardware-software-communication/README.md

 Send commands to and receive sensor data from a microcontroller using the MQTT protocol.

 ## The assignment
-The tests are failing right now because your HiveMQ credentials have not been added as GitHub repository secrets and the two scripts (microcontroller client and orchestrator client) are not fully implemented.
+The tests are failing right now because your HiveMQ credentials have not been added as GitHub repository secrets and [microcontroller_client.py](./microcontroller_client.py) and [orchestrator_client.py](./orchestrator_client.py) are not fully implemented.
 Wherever you see `...` within the script requires you to write your own code.
 See below for instructions about adding your HiveMQ credentials as GitHub repository secrets and completing the scripts.

 ### HiveMQ Credentials as GitHub Repository Secrets

 A complete walkthrough video for setting up HiveMQ and adding the GitHub repo secrets is provided at the end of this section.
+Please read through all the instructions in this section before starting.

-First, create a HiveMQ Cloud account at https://console.hivemq.cloud/, create a free-tier cluster, and add a user.
-Please make note of the username, password, and cluster host URL and store this somewhere secure.
+First, create a HiveMQ Cloud account at https://console.hivemq.cloud/.
+By default, a free-tier cluster should have been created for you.
+If not, create a new cluster.
+Copy the cluster URL to somewhere secure (e.g., notepad).
+Then, click "manage cluster" followed by "access management".
+Create a new user with "publish and subscribe" permissions and be sure to store the username and password somewhere secure.
 See also step 13b of the light-mixing demo *Build Instructions* manuscript [🔗 DOI: 10.1016/j.xpro.2023.102329](https://doi.org/10.1016/j.xpro.2023.102329).

-Next, add the HiveMQ credentials as GitHub repository secrets so that the credentials are available to Codespaces and GitHub Actions.
+Next, you will add the HiveMQ credentials as GitHub repository secrets so that the credentials are available to Codespaces and GitHub Actions.
 The secrets to be added are as follows:

 | Variable Name       | Description |
 |---------------------|-------------|